 The first cluster should include ally-like partners, or in other words countries that have the same background of shared values (democracy, rule of law, human rights) and possess similar capabilities and resources.
 These partners, irrespective of their geographical location, would aim at full political engagement and military interoperability with NATO in exchange for their willingness to contribute to the security environment, and to participate in operations.
 A second group would be based mainly on regional cooperation between NATO and partners, through political dialogue, defense capability-building, military training and, if necessary, operational support.
 MD and ICI partners would be prime candidates for this kind of reciprocal engagement to project stability and security in volatile and crisis-prone areas.
 Maximal individual flexibility should allow single partners to deepen the relationship to the extent both sides deem optimal.

-The third tier would be most challenging.
+The third tier would be the most challenging.
 Some partners, currently Afghanistan and Iraq, Libya and Somalia, are fragile states teetering on the brink of fragmentation and/or collapse.
 NATO’s assistance can make the difference between failure and recovery, but needs to have a critical mass and be sustained over the medium to long term.
 However, by being engaged in preventing their failure the Alliance simply protects itself from the consequence, be it new hotbeds of terrorism, resurgence of ISIS (or successor entities), massive refugee flows – or all of the above.
-Such partnerships fall squarely under the cooperative security tasks of the Alliance and, indirectly, contribute to its collective defense.
-They require readiness to undertake preventive and preemptive missions and sustained military assistance in counterinsurgency, as well as training and defense capacity building.
+Such partnerships fall squarely under the cooperative security tasks of the Alliance and, indirectly, contribute to its collective defence.
+They require the readiness to undertake preventive and preemptive missions and sustained military assistance in counterinsurgency, as well as training and defence capacity building.

 Partnering with NATO will always have a political and military dimension.
 The first tier operates mostly at the political level, with military cooperation as a mutually beneficial fallout.
 The balance shifts partly in the second group that includes some NATO-led security assistance, witness for instance the new training center in Kuwait within ICI.
 The third tier relies mostly on NATO’s traditional military value.
 Therefore, it will require the Alliance’s political willingness and military capacity to quickly move assets to locations across the globe to shore up security in distant countries, as it does today toward the Eastern or Northern Flank.
 NATO will have to start systematically planning for such contingencies.